Dental sprays

 Use with brushing

 Lindsey Schneider, D.V.M.
-'13, dentistry and oral surgery resident at the Cornell University Hospital for Animals, says, “Daily tooth brushing is the most effective way of maintaining our pets’ oral health and minimizing the progression of periodontal disease.
+'13, former dentistry and oral surgery resident at the Cornell University Hospital for Animals, says, “Daily tooth brushing is the most effective way of maintaining our pets’ oral health and minimizing the progression of periodontal disease.
 Other home care strategies (such as dental chews, water additives, sprays, etc.) work best when used in conjunction with tooth brushing.”

 Many dental sprays tout that brushing is not necessary, but combining the two may be beneficial.
 “I think it would be fine to use the spray at the same time as tooth brushing (either immediately before or after), but I would refer to the manufacturer instructions for their recommendation,” Schneider says.